Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Numerical Experiments

-Compared to synthetic images, the real sea ice image has multiple features in more complex shapes, which makes the variation estimation harder.
-This is also reflected in the proposed weight in Figs \ref{fig:true_exponent_weight_comparison_2d_seaice_noiseless}(c), which roughly sketches the edges from cracks and the intensity variation on the surface.
-We observe that the homogeneous $p=1$ with the proposed weights deteriorates the recovery quality compared to the unweighted $p=1$ regularization regarding both reconstruction and pointwise errors as in (a) and (b) of Figs \ref{fig:recon1d_noisy_2d_seaice_noiseless} and \ref{fig:ptwise_err2d_seaice_noiseless}, respectively.
-Table \ref{tabl:recon_err2D_seaice_noiseless} also shows that the reconstruction errors of $p=1$ with the proposed weights are larger than the homogeneous $p=1$.
-The homogeneous $p=1$ regularization, however, still shows unsatisfactory recovery since its reconstruction has unwanted artifacts such as a fake crack and incorrect intensity in certain regions, as seen in Figs \ref{fig:recon1d_noisy_2d_seaice_noiseless}(a).
-This is also validated in the pointwise error in Fig \ref{fig:ptwise_err2d_seaice_noiseless}(a), showing significant pointwise errors along the vertical shades on the left and right.
+Compared to synthetic images, the real sea ice image features multiple, more complex shapes, which complicates the estimation of variations.
+This complexity is evident in the proposed weight distribution shown in Fig. \ref{fig:true_exponent_weight_comparison_2d_seaice_noiseless}(c), which roughly outlines the edges from cracks and the intensity variations on the surface.
+We observe that using the homogeneous $p=1$ regularization with the proposed weights leads to a deterioration in recovery quality compared to the unweighted $p=1$ regularization, in terms of both reconstruction and pointwise errors, as seen in Figs \ref{fig:recon1d_noisy_2d_seaice_noiseless}(a) and \ref{fig:ptwise_err2d_seaice_noiseless}(b), respectively.

+Table \ref{tabl:recon_err2D_seaice_noiseless} further confirms that the reconstruction errors for $p=1$ with the proposed weights are larger than those for the homogeneous $p=1$ regularization.
+However, the homogeneous $p=1$ regularization still shows unsatisfactory recovery, as it produces unwanted artifacts, such as a false crack and incorrect intensity values in certain regions, as shown in Fig. \ref{fig:recon1d_noisy_2d_seaice_noiseless}(a).
+This is verified by the pointwise error in Fig. \ref{fig:ptwise_err2d_seaice_noiseless}(a), which highlights significant errors along the vertical shades on the left and right of the image.